Dekalog: Six: Plot

 The next day Magda opens the door as Tomek is delivering milk; he declares his love to her.
 After inquiring as to what he wants from her, which he cannot answer, she accepts a date to have ice cream.
 After the ice cream she engages in a little game: if they reach the bus home before it leaves, he must go to her apartment, if not, he must go home.
 Back at her apartment, she takes his hands and places them on her almost naked body.
 He is very excited and ejaculates before he can touch anything other than her thighs.
 After this, she says that's all there is to love; if he wants to clean up "the love" there are towels in the bathroom.
 Tomek is shattered and storms out of her place.
 Magda then feels bad and puts a sign in her window saying "Sorry, please come back".
 He does not and tries to commit suicide by slashing his wrists.
 He is taken to hospital.
 Magda does not see him for a long time and becomes worried.

 Magda is now obsessed with Tomek and tries to do everything to see him and talk to him and explain everything.
-Sometime later, Tomek is back from hospital and working again at the post office.
+Sometime later, Tomek is back from the hospital and working again at the post office.
 Magda comes to see him there.
 Tomek softly says "I am no longer spying on you."